- Minor version updates are installed automatically

 Of course, there will be cases where a plugin is not compatible with the new WordPress core version and for whatever reason an update is not available.
 In these cases (depending on the severity of the issue) you may need to consider deactivating the plugin until a fix is released.
 You should check the WordPress Plugin respository page for help, updates and changelog information.
 If you need help, just open a support ticket and we will try to help.

 If you experience any issues with your website after a WordPress update of any kind, please check that your plugins are up-to-date.
 The most common problems are caused by plugin incompatibility with the new WordPress version.
 Also check that any page caching and optimisation plugins have their caches cleared.

 If a particular plugin is incompatible with the new WordPress version, check the WordPress plugin home page (linked from the WordPress Admin - Plugins page) for help.
 It may be necessary to deactivate the plugin until an update is available, or roll your WordPress core back to the prior version.

 If you need help, open a support ticket and we will investigate.

-WooCommerce sites are often a little more complicated to update, as it is generally recommended that your WooCommerce core plugin, WooCommerce Extensions and your theme are all confirmed as being compatible with the new version of WordPress before installing the update.
+WooCommerce sites are often a little more complicated to update, as it is generally recommended that the WooCommerce plugin, extensions and theme are all confirmed as being compatible with the new version of WordPress before installing the update.

-WooCommerce and WordPress themes are not covered under our Managed WordPress support service, so the customer is responsible for checking compatibility.
+WooCommerce and WordPress themes are not covered under our WP Shield support service.
 If you are aware of any issues and would like us to postpone the deployment of a WordPress major release update, please let us know by opening a support ticket.